We may earn affiliate commissions for the recommended products. Learn more.

 Passwd is a decent password manager that will find fans in some professional niches.
 It’s tailored to organizations, as its minimum $49.00/month price tag is not worth it for an individual consumer, and the free plan is essentially a free trial.

-With its pricing model favoring bigger teams, Passwd is an okay choice if you want a relatively simple enterprise solution to implement and manage.
-Unfortunately, some features are lacking, and it becomes a nuisance to implement if your team isn’t wholly based on the Google Workspace ecosystem.
-Given all that, while I appreciate a lot of what Passwd has to offer, I’d still recommend NordPass as a safer and better alternative.
+With its pricing model favoring bigger teams, Passwd is a good choice if you want a relatively simple enterprise solution to implement and manage.
+Unfortunately, some features are lacking, and it may be hard to implement if your team isn’t wholly based on the Google Workspace ecosystem.
+If your company works with Google Workspace, however, it’s a really cost-effective solution.

 How we tested the Passwd password manager